Songtech-0912/songtech-0912.github.io/content/evolution.md

 ### Archean Eon

 Archaea becomes the second domain of life, thriving in extreme environments (3.7 BYA).
-Later on, (initially anaerobic) photosynthetic bacteria such as _Aquifex_.
+Later on, (initially anaerobic) photosynthetic bacteria such as _Aquifex_ evolve.

 ### Great oxidation event

 Aerobic cyanobacteria develop and form stromatolites (3.5 - 3 BYA).
 Eukaryotes (complex cells with nucleus and membrane-bound organelles) develop from archea and appear (2.7 BYA).
+The **Great Oxidation Event** ocurred around 2.46-2.42 BYA, where Earth's atmosphere experienced the rapid rise of free oxygen from photosynthesizing microbes.

 **Endosymbiotic theory** is used to explain how eukaryote cells formed - various prokaryotic cells that shared a symbiotic relationship engulfed each other to form the first eukaryotic cells.